Big Data Tools

 Clears output previews for all paragraphs.

 Select Export Note Code to HTML to save the note as an HTML file.
-Select Toggle Code Visibility to hide code paragraphs (by default, all types of paragraphs are shown).
+Select Alter Code Visibility to hide code sections in paragraphs (by default, both code and result sections are shown).
+Select Show State Viewer Window to open State Viewer.

 Opens the Interpreter Bindings dialog to configure interpreters for the selected notebook.